yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

 - The Toolbox will *ALWAYS* make a copy of config.dict, custom theme file, LocalStorage() ./safe/settings before any changes
 >> These backup files will have a unique (timestamp-like) number and _$SAVED$ appended to the end of the filename

->> Your dataset backups will be located wherever you choose to save them (USE THE 'EXPORT BACKUP' button (top left in green)
+>> Your dataset backups will be located wherever you choose to save them (USE THE 'CREATE BACKUP' button (top left in green)
 >> Note the normal Moneydance Backup is a complete dataset, but does not include config.dict, custom theme file, extensions etc

 - All updates (and other key messages) get written to the Moneydance console error log